TypeStrong/ts-node/CONTRIBUTING.md

 1. Merge `docs` into `main` using a pull request, ensuring a consistent squash-merge
 2. Rebuild the README (see instructions above, necessary because npmjs.com renders the readme)
+3. (optional) Update the api-extractor report; check for unexpected changes.
+See below
-3. Publish with `np`
+4. Publish with `np`
-4. Add changelog to the Github Release; match formatting from previous releases
+5. Add changelog to the Github Release; match formatting from previous releases
-5. Move `docs` branch to head of `main`
+6. Move `docs` branch to head of `main`
   - this rebuilds the website
   - `git push --force origin main:docs`
   - avoids merge messiness due to earlier squash-merge from `docs` to `main`
-6. If tsconfig schema has changed, send a pull request to schemastore.
+7. If tsconfig schema has changed, send a pull request to schemastore.
 [Example](https://github.com/SchemaStore/schemastore/pull/1208)

 ## APIExtractor